rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 - VM, DM and VQ triple pattern querying algorithms on top of this storage technique;
 - efficient offsetting of the VM, DM, and VQ query result streams.

-{:.todo}
-hypotheses contain unknown terms (evaluation efficiency, independent, ...) or invalid constructs ("faster or equally fast")

 In this work, we introduce solutions to each of these parts in order to come up with an answer to our research question.
 To this end, we introduce the following hypotheses:

 1. {:#hypothesis-qualitative-querying}
-The evaluation efficiency of VM and DM triple pattern queries is independent of the selected versions.
+The selected versions have no influence on the querying efficiency of VM and DM triple pattern queries in our approach.
 2. {:#hypothesis-qualitative-ic}
-Our approach requires *less* storage space than IC-based approaches, but query evaluation is *slower* for VM and *faster* or *equally fast* for DM and VQ.
+Our approach requires *less* storage space than IC-based approaches, but querying is *slower* for VM and *equal* or *faster* for DM and VQ.
 3. {:#hypothesis-qualitative-cb}
-Our approach requires *more* storage space than CB-based approaches, but query evaluation is *faster* or *equally fast*.
+Our approach requires *more* storage space than CB-based approaches, but querying is *equal* or *faster*.
 4. {:#hypothesis-qualitative-ingestion}
-Average query evaluation times are lower than other non-IC approaches, at the cost of increased ingestion time.
+Average query times are lower than other non-IC approaches, at the cost of increased ingestion time.